wikiknights/cs-materials/src/intro-to-c/strings/strings-practice-answers.md

 A fun thing to do in these exercises is to create a separate function and call it in main.
 That way, you can have your own library of functions and reuse it if you need.

-1. Write a function that receives a word and return its length without using any libraries.
+1. Write a function that receives a string and return its length without using any libraries.

+**Answer:**
 ```c
 #include <stdio.h>